poros/poros.github.io/_posts/blog/2017-01-03-three-pytest-tips.markdown

 dictionary.

-Finally, the third parameter is the list of test names that will be used for each generated test case; in our case this corresponds with the keys of the dictionaries.
+Finally, the third parameter is the list of test names that will be used for each generated test case; in our case this corresponds with the keys of the dictionary.

 This is the output when you run `pytest -v` with the above code: